Asbestos.com is the nation’s most trusted mesothelioma resource

 - Blog: Our blog features articles written by mesothelioma survivors and our news highlights the latest treatment breakthroughs.

-- Support Group: Joining a support group offers a safe place to share your emotions and connect with other people facing cancer.
+- Support Group: Joining The Mesothelioma Center’s support group offers a safe place to share your emotions and connect with other people facing cancer.

 - Mesothelioma Awareness: People are working on raising awareness about mesothelioma to increase funding for research.